- Our Forests

 How much of my donation goes directly to tree planting?

 The National Forest Foundation works hard to maximize your donations.
-We are proud that we invest 85% of every donation directly into our tree planting programs.
-We have attained the highest ratings by Charity Navigator and Guidestar, and are accredited by the Better Business Bureau.
+We are proud that we invest 80% of every donation directly into our tree planting programs.
+We have attained the highest ratings by Charity Navigator and Guidestar.

 How can I get involved?

-You can contribute to our tree planting campaign by donating to the campaign.
-Corporations and small businesses can become partners.
+You can contribute to our tree planting campaign by donating to our Reforestation Program.
+Corporations and businesses of all sizes can become partners.
 Individuals and groups that want to help can start a simple online fundraiser.
 Visit our website to learn about all of these options.
 With your help, we can plant 50 million trees.

 My organization is hosting a fundraiser for tree planting, and we would like to donate the proceeds to the NFF, how do I do this?